United States v. The Amistad: Arguments before Supreme Court

 This review of all the proceedings of the Executive I have made with utmost pain, because it was necessary to bring it fully before your Honors, to show that the course of that department had been dictated, throughout, not by justice but by sympathy – and a sympathy the most partial and injust.
 And this sympathy prevailed to such a degree, among all the persons concerned in this business, as to have perverted their minds with regard to all the most sacred principles of law and right, on which the liberties of the United States are founded; and a course was pursued, from the beginning to the end, which was not only an outrage upon the persons whose lives and liberties were at stake, but hostile to the power and independence of the judiciary itself.

-Adams argued that neither Pinckney's Treaty nor the Adams–Onís Treaty applied to the case.
+Adams argued that neither Pinckney's Treaty nor the Adams–Onís Treaty (the latter of which he had negotiated as Secretary of State) applied to the case.
 Article IX of Pinckney's Treaty referred only to property and did not apply to people.
 As to The Antelope decision (10 Wheat.
 124), which recognized "that possession on board of a vessel was evidence of property," Adams said that did not apply either since the precedent was established prior to the prohibition of the foreign slave trade by the United States.
 Adams concluded on March 1 after eight-and-a-half hours of speaking.
 (The Court had taken a recess following the death of Associate Justice Barbour on February 25.)

 Attorney General Gilpin concluded oral arguments with a three-hour rebuttal on March 2.
 The Court retired to consider the case.